 Studies like these and the vast number of complaints by hernia mesh patients show the potential dangers of this product.

 CALL A CINCINNATI HERNIA MESH ATTORNEY TODAY

 Medical device companies have a legal obligation to produce safe products and warn consumers and health care providers about all of the dangers of these products.

 When they fail in those obligations and consumers get hurt, these companies should be held responsible and the victims should be compensated for their medical care and other damages they have suffered.

 Our trusted attorneys are prepared to file a hernia mesh lawsuit on your behalf and manage every aspect of your case from start to finish.
-We take cases on contingency, which means there is no upfront fee and you will not be charged legal fees unless we obtain compensation.
+Our Cincinnati hernia mesh lawyers take cases on contingency, which means there is no upfront fee and you will not be charged legal fees unless we obtain compensation.